 The Company reviews long-lived assets for impairment when events or changes in circumstances indicate the carrying value of those assets may exceed their current fair values.
 The investments in building improvements and related equipment represent the Company's most significant long-lived assets.
 If impairment indicators are present, the Company evaluates store-level results to determine whether projected future cash flows over the remaining lease terms are sufficient to recover the carrying value of the fixed asset investment in each individual store.
-If projected future cash flows are less than the carrying value of the fixed asset investment, an impairment charge is recognized to the extent that the fair value, as determined by discounted cash flows or appraisals, is less than the carrying value of such assets.
+If projected future cash flows are less than the carrying value of the fixed asset investment in each individual store.
+If projected future cash flows or appraisals, is less than the carrying value of such assets.
 The carrying value of building improvements as well as certain other property and equipment are subject to impairment write-downs as a result of such evaluation.
 Management has determined that no impairment of property, plant and equipments occurred during the years ended December 31, 2011 and 2010.